sympy/sympy/README.md

 SymPy was started by Ondřej Čertík in 2005, he wrote some code during the summer, then he wrote some more code during summer 2006.
-In February 2007, Fabian Pedregosa joined the project and helped fixed many things, contributed documentation and made it alive again.
+In February 2007, Fabian Pedregosa joined the project and helped fixed many things, contributed documentation, and made it alive again.
 5 students (Mateusz Paprocki, Brian Jorgensen, Jason Gedge, Robert Schwarz, and Chris Wu) improved SymPy incredibly during summer 2007 as part of the Google Summer of Code.
-Pearu Peterson joined the development during the summer 2007 and he has made SymPy much more competitive by rewriting the core from scratch, that has made it from 10x to 100x faster.
+Pearu Peterson joined the development during the summer 2007 and he has made SymPy much more competitive by rewriting the core from scratch, which has made it from 10x to 100x faster.
 Jurjen N.E.
 Bos has contributed pretty-printing and other patches.
 Fredrik Johansson has written mpmath and contributed a lot of patches.